Patrick Peterson: Professional career

+Pre-draft

 Coming out of LSU in 2011, Peterson was a projected first-round pick by NFL draft experts and scouts.
 He was a consensus top-five pick and was thought to be the best player in the draft by multiple analysts.
-Peterson attended the NFL combine and completed all of the required combine drills.
-On March 14, 2011, he participated at LSU's pro day and opted to stand on his combined numbers and only perform positional drills for scouts and team representatives.
-Pittsburgh Steelers' head coach Mike Tomlin, Carolina Panthers' head coach Ron Rivera, and New Orleans Saints head coach Sean Payton were among the team representatives that attended LSU's pro day to scout Peterson, Kelvin Sheppard, Drake Nevis, Joseph Barksdale, Stevan Ridley, Lazarius Levingston, Terrence Toliver, and multiple others.
+Peterson attended the NFL Combine and completed all of the required combine drills.
+On March 14, 2011, he participated at LSU's pro day and opted to stand on his combine numbers and only perform positional drills for scouts and team representatives.
+Pittsburgh Steelers head coach Mike Tomlin, Carolina Panthers head coach Ron Rivera, and New Orleans Saints head coach Sean Payton were among the team representatives that attended LSU's pro day to scout Peterson, Kelvin Sheppard, Drake Nevis, Joseph Barksdale, Stevan Ridley, Lazarius Levingston, Terrence Toliver, and multiple others.
 He was ranked the top cornerback prospect in the draft by NFL analyst Mike Mayock, NFLDraftScout.com, Foxsports analyst Brian Billick, and Sports Illustrated.

 Arizona Cardinals

-The Arizona Cardinals selected Peterson in the first round (fifth overall) of the 2011 NFL Draft.
-He was the first cornerback selected.